-Stockley is a Belleville native, graduating from Althoff Catholic High School in 1998.
+Stockley is a Fairmont City native who graduated from Althoff Catholic High School in 1998.
 He later graduated from West Point and served in the U.S. Army in Iraq, earning a Bronze Star in combat.
 He joined the St. Louis Police Department in 2007.

 Stockley continued to work on active duty for five more years until his retirement in 2013.
 However, Smith’s family won a $900,000 wrongful-death suit against him in 2016, and evidence released from that suit led to criminal charges of first-degree murder.
 He was arrested in Texas.

 The trial took place last month before Wilson.
 As a bench trial, there was no jury.